The Best London Theatre | Amazing Shows to Book and See in November 2024

 Drinks after: Moonshine Saloon if you can’t get enough of all things immersive

-The Gunpowder Plot is currently playing at the Tower Vaults, 8-12 Tower Hill Vaults London EC3N 4EE until 29th September 2024.
+Details: The Gunpowder Plot is currently playing at the Tower Vaults, 8-12 Tower Hill Vaults London EC3N 4EE until 31st January 2025.
 Tickets available HERE.